Yohannes IV: Rise to power

-In return turn for the help that Yohannes provided the British, he received military equipment, estimated at 500,000 Pounds sterling, including: six mortars, six Howitzer, approximately 900 muskets and rifles, ammunition, powder and 585,480 primers percussion.
+In return for the help that Yohannes provided the British, he received military equipment, estimated at 500,000 Pounds sterling, including: six mortars, six howitzers, approximately 900 muskets and rifles, ammunition, powder and 585,480 primers percussion.
 This armament is added to the already important arsenal of Yohannes.
-After the Magdala expedition, the British disengaged completely and Yohannes offers of cooperation were rejected or ignored.
+After the Magdala expedition, the British disengaged completely and Yohannes' offers of cooperation were rejected or ignored.
 Even after his seizure of imperial power, he failed to arouse the interest of the British.
 Nevertheless, the Napier expedition had an impact on the struggle for power; in addition to military equipment, a British instructor, John C. Kirkham, agrees to stay in Ethiopia to train the troops of Yohannes.
 He is responsible for training the troops of Yohannes and preparing them for the use of modern weapons received from the British.
 According to the Historian Bahru Zewde, the combination of new weapons and the training provided by John Kirkham determined the fight against Tekle Giyorgis.

 Following the death of Tewodros, Gobeze Gebre Medhin, had himself crowned as nəgusä nägäst Tekle Giyorgis II.
 He successfully suppressed rebellions of ras Wolde Maryam of Begemender and Fares Ali of Yejju.
-Yohannes however, refused to acknowledge the new metropolitan abunä Atnatyos sent from Alexandria in June 1869, and kept him in his dominion.
+Yohannes however, refused to acknowledge the new metropolitan abunä Atnatewos II sent from Alexandria in June 1869, and kept him in his dominion.
 However, Tekle Giyorgis is not fooled and he quickly understands Yohannes' intentions.
-Although having a way more larger army in numbers, Tekle Giyorgis does not have the modern weapons which Yohannes have.
+Although having a much larger army in numbers, Tekle Giyorgis does not have the modern weapons which Yohannes have.
 In addition to that, his troops include many soldiers from Tigray and he fears their change of camp in favor of Yohannes.
 Thus, Tekle Giyorgis seeks the collaboration of Menelik in order to consolidate a purely numerical advantage.
 However, the Negus of Shewa refuses to join in the fight, preferring to see the two great Warlords confront each other and tire each other.
 Finally, on 11 July 1871, Tekle Giyorgis confronted Kaśa in the Battle of Adwa, but was defeated and confined to Enda Abba Selma, Tembien, where he would die two years later.